 Job & Internship Search

-Make an appointment with a Career Advisor to write a targeted resume, create an internship/ job search strategy, or set up your Handshake and social networking profiles.
+Make an appointment with a Career Advisor to write a targeted resume, set up your Handshake and professional social networking profiles, or create an internship or job search strategy.

 As a Suffolk student or alumnus, you have access to Handshake - an internship and job search management tool that can help you in all phases of your job search: from identifying employers of interest, to finding job listings which match your goals, to finding people with whom to network, to managing your search campaign.You can use Handshake to research employers you wish to contact by type of employer and geographic location.
 You can use your target list of employers to search for Suffolk graduates who may work for those employers and contact them via the Peer Messaging feature.
 Sign in to Handshake using your single-sign-on Suffolk credentials, or learn more about how Handshake can work for you.